Trade Promotions in the Nordics

 2. Planning and analyzing the performance of trade promotions

 Planning and analyzing the performance of trade promotions was by far the category with the biggest and most burning challenges.
-Almost all the companies (89 %) had challenges related to analyzing the efficiency and profitability of different actions.
+Almost all of the companies (89 %) had challenges related to analyzing the efficiency and profitability of different actions.

 Promotional demand forecasting is typically a labor-intensive process that involves both key account managers and demand planners.
 Accuracy of forecasts was a concern that 60% of the companies mentioned.
-And although some of the experts were satisfied with the accuracy of their manual forecasts, they still agreed that forecasting required a lot of work, which could be reduced with right tools.
+And although some of the experts were satisfied with the accuracy of their manual forecasts, they still agreed that forecasting required a lot of work, which could be reduced with the right tools.

 Having a process for basic promotion planning and analysis made some of the companies recognize the need for further elaboration.
 It doesn’t make sense to analyze all the promotions with the same set of KPIs, instead the KPIs should be aligned with the targets of the promotion.
 For example, running a promotion for an established product requires a different set of metrics than a promotion that seeks trial users for a new brand.